-In the Mobile Services Review, interested parties were divided on the definition of the relevant product.
-While some parties subscribed to the idea that the MTAS was the relevant product, others argued that the MTAS was either an element of a mobile call or part of a broader bundle (or cluster) of services which included retail mobile services.38 The ACCC's view in the 2004 MTAS Final Report was that while retail level mobile operators sold bundled services to end-users, including the ability to make outgoing calls, the bundle (or cluster) of mobile telephony services was not the relevant product because the MTAS (as opposed to the ability to receive calls) was sold as a national wholesale service to network operators and not as part of the same bundle as other mobile services at the retail level.39
+The ACCC has previously expressed the view that while retail level mobile operators sold bundled services to end-users, including the ability to make outgoing calls, the bundle of mobile telephony services was not the relevant product in relation to the MTAS because the MTAS (as opposed to the ability to receive calls) was sold as a national wholesale service to network operators and not as part of the same bundle as other mobile services at the retail level.47

-The ACCC further found that the MTAS had no supply side substitutes as fixed line network, e-mail, SMS, voice over Internet Protocol (VoIP) and call back arrangements were not sufficiently substitutable for calls to mobile networks.40 In relation to mobile termination services there is also no possibility of substitution because MNOs, irrespective of size, had control over access to terminate calls to endusers subscribed to their network.
-Substitution between different mobile networks was considered unlikely from the perspective of the A-party making a call to the B-party when the B-party was solely responsible for choosing the network it would use to receive mobile calls.41 Also, mobile users lacked the incentive or awareness of differences in mobile termination rates to enable them to select MNOs on the basis of the MTAS rates charged.42
+The ACCC further found that the MTAS has no supply side substitutes as fixed line network, e-mail, SMS, Voice over Internet Protocol (VoIP) and call back arrangements are not sufficiently substitutable for calls to mobile networks.
+48 In relation to mobile termination services there is also no possibility of substitution because MNOs, irrespective of size, have control over access to terminate calls to end-users subscribed to their networks.
+Substitution between different mobile ibid., pp. 48-49.